Energy 2030 Framework

 Underlying the goals are critical assumptions and projections.
 We have made assumptions about customer growth and customers controlling their energy use.
 We are projecting that we can work with customers and they will reduce overall and peak energy use that will more than offset additional electric use by a growing population.
 We assume that renewable technology will become increasingly cost competitive.

 Should our assumptions not be met, it may be necessary for us to modify our plans.
 Our plans also may need to evolve as technology and markets change over time, as well as any changes in regulations, laws or statutes.
 We must secure favorable regulatory treatment for our initiatives and investments as appropriate.

 At all times, we need to meet our fundamental obligation to serve customers and deliver critical service to this community.
 Most importantly, we must receive strong community support for all facets of the Energy 2030 framework.

 Working with customers, we will now need to figure out—over time—the specific initiatives, investments and programs to best accomplish the goals we've set.
 This will be an evolving and ongoing process.
 As technologies evolve and come into the market, we'll continue to collaborate with customers to develop our plans.
 We will use customer research to develop and test ideas and concepts.
 We'll learn and deepen our thinking by experimenting with voluntary pilot programs, demonstration projects, etc., as new technologies and options become available.

 We will continually monitor our progress toward these collective goals.
 And, as we achieve the initial steps, MGE will again collaborate and provide more opportunities for customers to engage with us to develop our future next steps to achieve these goals.

-We would like to thank all of the people who made our 2015 Community Energy Conversations and other engagement efforts so helpful, informative and productive.
+We would like to thank all the people who made our 2015 Community Energy Conversations and other engagement efforts so helpful, informative and productive.
 We look forward to continuing our engagement and collaboration as we build our Energy 2030 framework and tomorrow's community energy company together.